International Checker Hall of Fame

 The International Checker Hall of Fame (ICHF) operated from 1979 to September 29, 2007, when a fire burned over 20,000 square feet with smoke and water damage on the 15,000 balance.
 The ICHF was founded by Charles Walker, who was many times MS State Checker Champion.
 The ICHF was located in a Tudor architecture style mansion in Petal, Mississippi; it housed a large collection of checkers memorabilia.
 The hall of fame, which had been home to a statue of checkers-great Marion Tinsley, contained a checkers book library and museum, as well as the two largest checkerboards and was host to a number of State and International checker tournaments.

 Due to the Katrina Storm claims, the Insurance Company canceled coverage on several of the larger properties which included the ICHF facility ten days before the fire.
 Without coverage combined with the fact that the lowest bid to rebuild was two and one half million dollars.
 This temporarily delayed the rebuilding, but ICHF has been rebuilt, restocked and has hosted and housed several international events.
-A World Men's Checker championship has been rescheduled until June 8, 2020 due to the Coronavirus.

 The Hall of Fame opened in May 1979 and was officially dedicated during the world checker championship during the same year.
 It provided a tourism boost to the small town of Petal and was considered to be the town's biggest claim to fame during its operation.